scicloj/scicloj.github.io/content/en/docs/community/groups/real-world-data.md

 :star: The current plan is tentative.
 Updates will be announced soon. :star:

+Your intial feedback at [the survey](https://docs.google.com/forms/d/e/1FAIpQLSeAVDb4NotQKgG7fAdHWDWW94sK4TRL10QACXErX1LNH535Kg/viewform?usp=pp_url) will help a lot in our planning.

 ## Goal
 This group will be a space for individuals, companies, academic groups, and organizations to share their experiences and support each other in using Clojure for data & science projects.
 Data analytics, machine learning, AI, data engineering, scientific computing, and data visualization are all welcome.